 The university is the sole and final determiner of campus housing assignments and can change any campus housing assignment at any time, approve or deny requests for changes to assignments, add or remove roommates based on the standard capacity of the unit, and/or require moves to an alternate housing unit as necessary.
 Specific living areas and/or roommates may be requested but are not guaranteed.
 Failure to accept an assigned roommate or attempts to force or pressure a roommate out of the housing unit may result in loss of housing assignment and disciplinary action.

-Housing charges are applied to student accounts.
+Housing charges are applied to student accounts per semester for each student.
 Students are responsible for payment of all housing charges per the terms of the university’s financial policies.

-Students requesting special campus housing accommodations due to a documented disability should contact the APU Learning Enrichment Center (LEC).
-New students are encouraged to contact the LEC by June 1 to avoid delays in receiving a fall semester housing assignment.
-Returning students are encouraged to contact the LEC by March 1 to be able to participate in the housing sign-ups process and obtain an appropriate assignment for the following year.
+Students requesting special campus housing accommodations due to a disability or an accessibility issue should contact APU’s Accessibility and Disability Resources (ADR).
+New students are encouraged to contact ADR early to avoid delays in receiving a housing assignment.
+Returning undergraduate students are encouraged to contact Accessibility and Disability Resources early in the spring semester to be able to obtain an appropriate assignment for the following academic year.

 Check-in and Check-out